shellspec/shellspec/README.md

 * How to [install kcov](https://github.com/SimonKagstrom/kcov/blob/master/INSTALL.md).
 * Sample of [coverage report](https://circleci.com/api/v1.1/project/github/shellspec/shellspec/latest/artifacts/0/root/shellspec/coverage/index.html).

-**Be aware of the shell can be used for coverage is `bash` only.**
+**Be aware that `bash` is the only shell which can be used for coverage analysis.**

 ### Profiler

-When specified `--profile` option, profiler is enabled and list the slow examples.
+When the `--profile` option is specified, the profiler is enabled and lists the slow examples.

 ### Task runner